awake95/awake-popup-plugin/README.md

 In your main js file:

-// Usage example, where "selector" is selector for DOM element (button, span and etc), "options" is Object
+// Usage example - "options" is Object

-    const popup = new AwakePopup('selector', options)
+    const popup = new AwakePopup(options)

 **OPTIONS: {**

+    clickButtonSelector: string, // default empty, add selector to button (click handler will be added for open popup)

     content: string, // default empty, add your html here for popup content